krishna619/krishna619/README.md

 <h2>About me</h2>

 I am an undergraduate student at Birla Institute Of Technology and Science, Pilani [BITS, Pilani].
-I am currently a Third-Year student.
+I am currently a Final-Year student.
 I have recently been certified by the International Cybersecurity Institute, UK  as a Network Security Specialist.
 I am constantly expanding my horizons.
 I have been actively involved in various college activities.
 The contributions in these activities have helped me grow as an individual and develop leadership capabilities.
 I am passionate about improving User Data Security and Finance.